This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 References

-2. World Health Organization.
+4. World Health Organization.
 The Global Health Observatory.
 Total tetanus – number of reported cases.
-Data.
-July 2022.
-Available online: https://www.who.int/data/gho/data/indicators/indicator-details/GHO/total-tetanus—number-of-reported-cases (Last accessed May 2023)
+July 2024.
+Available online: https://www.who.int/data/gho/data/indicators/indicator-details/GHO/total-tetanus—number-of-reported-cases (Last accessed May 2025)